zubairabid/Semester5/History/Project/presentation.md

 ---
 title:
-    - Zubair's Presentation
+    - Analysing the Economy of India through a study of Forest Produce
 author:
-    - Zubair Abid
+    - Zubair Abid (20171076)
 theme:
-    - Copenhagen
+    - Metropolis
 ---

 # Section Heading